 Juvenile Justice and Expressive Arts Creative Disruptions through Art Programs for and with Teens in a Correctional Institution

 May 06, 2022

 This book establishes a new framework for prison design to promote the health and well-being of all prison users.
-Based on international research in Norway, Finland, the US and Chile, and drawing on the expertise of key International Advisors, this book uniquely reveals the perspectives of both ...
+Based on international research in Norway, Finland, the USA, and Chile, and drawing on the expertise of key international advisors, this book uniquely reveals the perspectives of both ...